Teller - Full Time - MyNorth.com

 * Resolve customer concerns and issues promptly and effectively; ensure issues are properly escalated when necessary.

+* Effectively communicate with Business Courier Services customers in regard to pick-ups, corrections,

-* Maintain up-to-date knowledge of processes and procedures and maintain a general knowledge of branch operations.
+* Maintain up-to-date knowledge of processes and procedures and maintain a general knowledge of retail operations, as well as the department’s and Bank’s objectives and goals.

-* Provide assistance in opening and closing procedures for the banking center.

-* May assist with processing of ATM, night drop, and coin machine.

 CHEMICAL BANK SUCCESS PROFILE